 Regulation of Racebooks

-United States: Online greyhound betting is legal in the United States due to the sport receiving exemptions from federal laws that restrict online gaming.
+In the United States, online greyhound betting is completely legal thanks to exemptions written into anti-gambling legislation.
 The UIGEA in particular included a carve-out that specifically mentioned horse and dog racing.
 Therefore, the major US greyhound betting sites are legal and licensed to do business on US soil.

 This is pretty much the optimal situation for online betting in the US because it means you can play at sites that are headquartered in the USA.
 You get local help, easy-to-use banking options and lightning fast payouts.
 You can even watch the races in real time thanks to partnerships between major tracks and licensed betting sites.

 For example, BetAmerica.com (full review here) is based out of North Dakota and has permission from most major US tracks to show the races in real time on your computer.
 You can even fund your account with bank-to-bank transfers.